tauri-apps/wry/README.md

 The prototype supports URL and HTML navigation, custom request headers, per-URL cookies, browsing data clearing, zoom, visibility, focus, and background colors.
 Child webviews, printing, global cookie enumeration, and Wry's in-process devtools window controls are not supported yet.
+The example uses Tao 0.36, matching the window and event-loop types used by `tauri-runtime-wry`.

 This example leverages the [`HasWindowHandle`] and supports Windows, macOS, iOS, Android and Linux (X11 Only).
 See the following example using [`winit`]: